• About

 Getting There

-• By Taxi or Rideshare: A taxi from central Istanbul (Sultanahmet or Taksim) typically takes 20–30 minutes in moderate traffic.
-(Ride-hailing apps like Uber connect you with licensed taxis, though experiences vary; feel free to mention “Ortaköy Camii” to the driver.)
+• By Taxi or Rideshare: A taxi from central Istanbul (Sultanahmet or Taksim) typically takes 30–40 minutes due to Ortaköy’s extreme popularity and the narrow roads.
+(Ride-hailing apps like Uber connect you with licensed taxis, though experiences vary; feel free to mention “Ortaköy” to the driver.)

 By Public Transport: